Eight-ender: Saskatchewan vs Quebec

 At the 1952 Canadian Schoolboys Championship (now called the Canadian Junior Curling Championships), Saskatchewan's Gary Thode rink scored an eight-ender in the fifth end against Quebec (skipped by Gilles St. Hilaire) to take a 14–2 lead.
 To score eight, a nervous Thode had to hit and stick a Quebec stone in the back 12.
 In those days, it was not the custom for teams to concede early (even after the winner was conclusively determined) so they continued to play all 10 ends with Saskatchewan going on to win the match 17–5.
 To date, it has been the only eight-ender in Canadian juniors history.
 Saskatchewan went on to win the tournament.

 Williamson vs. McMurray

-At the 1958 New Brunswick Ladies Curling Championship, Mrs. G. R. Williamson's rink (skipped by third-thrower Mrs. A. M. McMurray) from Bathurst, New Brunswick, scored an eight-ender in the tenth and final end in their final match of the tournament against Karen Jorgenson's team from Dalhousie.
+At the 1958 New Brunswick Ladies Curling Championship, Margaret Williamson's rink (skipped by third-thrower Mary McMurray) from Bathurst, New Brunswick, scored an eight-ender in the tenth and final end in their final match of the tournament against Karen Jorgenson's team from Dalhousie.
 The Bathurst rink, which had been trailing 10–7 heading into the final frame, won the game 15–10, and the provincial championship.